ukneutron/ukneutron.github.io/index.md

 **Don McKenzie Paul Thesis Prize 2025 - Winner:**
 **Dr. Jennifer Nadine Graham**

+NSG Early Career Meeting 2025 to be held at Engineers House, Bristol, 21-22 August, 2025.
+[Open for Submitting abstract and Registration](https://iop.eventsair.com/nsecr2025).

 <span style="color:green"> **The associate partners of the ILL (UK, France and Germany) have agreed to assure ILL operation till at least 2033.** </span>

 For further information see the [Latest News on ILL Website](https://www.ill.eu/infos-presse-evenements/general-news/green-light-to-extend-ill-operations-until-2033) .